Class Code: 00712

 EXECUTIVE OFFICER 3

-Performs non-supervisory program management work directing a program/organizational segment thereof that constitutes a bureau and represent a moderate part of an agency’s total operations; or serves as a legislative liaison for an agency whose work involves both state and federal legislation; performs related work as required.
+Performs non-supervisory program management work directing a program/organizational segment thereof that constitutes a bureau and represents a moderate part of an agency’s total operations; or serves as a legislative liaison for an agency whose work involves both state and federal legislation; performs related work as required.

 The Work Examples and Competencies listed are for illustrative purposes only and not intended to be the primary basis for position classification decisions.